Agnes Kavindu

 Agnes Kavindu Muthama is a Kenyan politician who currently serves as Machakos Senator.
-She was voted on a Wiper ticket to serve as the Senator for Machakos County on March 19, 2021.
+She was voted on a Wiper ticket to serve as the Senator for Machakos County on 19 March 2021.
 She also served as Tanathi Water Service Board from 2018 to 2021.

 Life

 She was the ex-wife of former Machakos Senator Johnson Mutha.In 2018, She attended Outreach International Bible College and graduated with a degree.
+In February 2026, she loss her only son Moses Muthama who reportedly developed sudden breathing complications and was rushed to a hospital for medical attention but was pronounced dead upon presentation at the hospital.